 If the principal determines to use the flexibility funds for additional State adopted materials, the normal procedures for the purchase of State adopted materials shall be followed.

-Materials to be considered for flexibility fund purchasing are to be evaluated in accordance with procedures established by the appropriate department of the division of curriculum and instruction using the District Instructional Materials Committee or a Flexibility Committee.
-Evaluations are to be forwarded to the Supervisor of Instructional Materials, who shall maintain a list of approved materials.
+Materials to be considered for flexibility fund purchasing are to be evaluated in accordance with procedures established by the appropriate department of the division of Teaching and Learning using the District Instructional Materials Committee or a Flexibility Committee.
+Evaluations are to be forwarded to the Program Coordinator of Instructional Materials, who shall maintain a list of approved materials.

 Following evaluation and recommendation, the principal shall approve any subsequent purchase with the use of flexibility funds.
-Purchase orders shall be processed through the office of the Supervisor of Instructional Materials, who will review each purchase order to determine that each such purchase order meets the requirements listed above.
+Purchase orders shall be processed through the office of the Program Coordinator of Instructional Materials, who will review each purchase order to determine that each such purchase order meets the requirements listed above.

-If the principal determines to use the flexibility funds for non-state adopted materials, a standard county purchase order shall be used.
+If the principal determines to use the flexibility funds for non-state adopted materials, a standard District purchase order shall be used.
 The requisition shall be addressed to the vendor with an allowance for shipping charges.
 Any charges in excess of the flexibility funds shall be charged to the individual school budget.
-Such requisition shall be forwarded to the Supervisor of Instructional Materials for review and approval.
+Such requisition shall be forwarded to the Program Coordinator of Instructional Materials for review and approval.
 Following approval, the requisition shall be forwarded to the Purchasing Department, where normal procedures for purchasing, receiving, and payment shall be followed.

 The cut-off date for requisitions to encumber flexibility funds shall be March 15th of each year.